 As an arbitrator, Mr. Bruner has heard and decided many complex disputes and claims arising out of U.S. and international construction, engineering, energy, infrastructure and other types of commercial projects.
 Representative matters on which he as served as an arbitrator include:

 - Natural Gas Processing Facility, Canada.
 Tribunal Chair and Arbitrator appointed under UNCITRAL Rules to decide claims aggregating over C$250,000,000 asserted by multiple international parties arising out of the design and construction of a C$1.2 billion natural gas processing plant.

 - Solar Energy Project, California.
-Tribunal President and Arbitrator appointed by the International Chamber of Commerce (ICC) to hear contract claims under ICC Rules arising out of construction of a 3 million panel solar energy project.
+Tribunal President and Arbitrator appointed by the International Chamber of Commerce (ICC) to hear contract claims under ICC Rules arising out of construction of a 3,000,000-panel solar energy project.

 - Nuclear Power Plant, Bulgaria.
-Arbitrator appointed by the International Chamber of Commerce (ICC) to hear contract claims under ICC Rules arising out of the engineering and construction of a nuclear power plant.
+Arbitrator appointed by the International Chamber of ICC) to hear contract claims under ICC Rules arising out of the engineering and construction of a multi-billion-dollar nuclear power plant.

 - Regional Justice Center, Nevada.
 Arbitrator appointed by the American Arbitration Association (AAA) to hear claims under AAA Rules aggregating $130,000,000 arising out of disputes between a public owner, contractor and subcontractor over workmanship and delay issues that led to contract termination.